 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Western Union reported total carbon emissions of approximately 11,301,000 kg CO2e, comprising 4,132,000 kg CO2e from Scope 1 and 7,169,000 kg CO2e from Scope 2 emissions.
-Additionally, the company recorded 2,166,000 kg CO2e in Scope 3 emissions, specifically from purchased goods and services.
-This represents a decrease from 2022, where total emissions were about 12,953,000 kg CO2e, with Scope 1 and 2 emissions at 4,648,000 kg CO2e and 8,305,000 kg CO2e, respectively.
+Additionally, the company recorded 2,166,000 kg CO2e in Scope 3 emissions related to purchased goods and services.
+This marks a reduction from 2022, where total emissions were about 12,953,000 kg CO2e, with Scope 1 emissions at 4,648,000 kg CO2e and Scope 2 emissions at 8,305,000 kg CO2e.
 Western Union has set ambitious climate commitments, aiming to reduce its Scope 1 and Scope 2 emissions to near zero by 2025.
-This near-term target reflects the company's dedication to addressing its carbon footprint and contributing to global climate goals.
-The commitment is part of a broader strategy to enhance sustainability and reduce environmental impact across its operations.
+This near-term target reflects the company's commitment to achieving significant reductions in its operational carbon footprint.
+The initiatives are part of a broader strategy to enhance sustainability and address climate change impacts.
+The emissions data is not cascaded from any parent organization, indicating that these figures are independently reported by The Western Union Company.
+The company continues to focus on improving its environmental performance while maintaining transparency in its emissions reporting.

 Access structured emissions data, company-specific emission factors, and source documents